ContinuityControl/continuitycontrol.github.io/_posts/2014-09-03-two-factor-auth-ftw.md

 _IMPORTANT!_ Any service that offers two-factor auth should also provide backup codes that can be used to restore access to your account should you lose (or break) the "something you have".
-These codes should be printed and kept safe in a secdure location, like a safe or a safe deposit box (remember those!)
+These codes should be printed and kept safe in a secure location, like a safe or a safe deposit box.
+(Remember those?)

 The victims of the recent AppleID hack could have enabled two-factor authentication and saved themselves a lot of embarassment and grief.
 So